Excellence in Health Psychology Research Award

 By Rena R. Wing, Ph.D.,

-This year’s recipient of the Division 38 Award for Outstanding Contributions to Health Psychology (“Junior” Award) is Dr. Jeanne McCaffery.
+This year’s recipient of the Division 38 Excellence in Health Psychology Research by an Early Career Professional Award is Dr. Jeanne McCaffery.
 Dr. McCaffery is being honored for her research bringing recent advances in both quantitative and molecular genetic into the field of behavioral medicine.

 Dr. McCaffery is currently an Associate Professor in the Department of Psychiatry and Human Behavior at the Alpert Medical School of Brown University.
 She received her Ph.D. degree in Clinical and Health Psychology from the University of Pittsburgh in 2001 and completed her clinical psychology internship in the Behavioral Medicine track at Brown Medical School.
 After completing this training, she received an appointment as an Assistant Professor in the Department of Psychiatry and Human Behavior at Brown Medical School and as a Staff Psychologist at The Miriam Hospital, where she has been an active member of the Centers of Behavioral and Preventive Medicine and the Weight Control and Diabetes Research Center.